NelsonPython/tuningGuides/OpenVino.md

 ## Introduction

-This guide is targeted towards users who are already familiar with Intel&reg; Distribution of OpenVINO&trade; toolkit and provides pointers and system setting for hardware and software that will provide the best performance for most situations.
-However, please note that we rely on the users to carefully consider these settings for their specific scenarios, since Intel&reg; Distribution of OpenVINO&trade; toolkit can be deployed in multiple ways and this is a reference to one such use-case.
+This guide is for users who are already familiar with Intel&reg; Distribution of OpenVINO&trade; toolkit.
+It provides hardware and software configurations that provide the best performance for most situations.
+However, please carefully consider these settings for their specific scenarios, since Intel&reg; Distribution of OpenVINO&trade; toolkit can be deployed in multiple ways.

-OpenVINO&trade; toolkit is a comprehensive toolkit for quickly developing applications and solutions that solve a variety of tasks including emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, and many others.
-Based on latest generations of artificial neural networks, including Convolutional Neural Networks (CNNs), recurrent and attention-based networks, the toolkit extends computer vision and non-vision workloads across Intel&reg; hardware, maximizing performance.
-It accelerates applications with high-performance, AI and deep learning inference deployed from edge to cloud.
+OpenVINO&trade; toolkit is a comprehensive toolkit based on AI and deep learning inference for quickly developing applications to emulate human vision, automate speech recognition, process natural language, create recommendation systems, and more including:

-OpenVINO&trade; toolkit:

-- Enables CNN-based deep learning inference on the edge
+- Enabling Convolutional Neural Networks (CNN) on edge devices for deep learning

-- Supports heterogeneous execution across an Intel&reg; CPU, Intel&reg; Integrated Graphics, Intel&reg; Neural Compute Stick 2 and Intel&reg; Vision Accelerator Design with Intel&reg; Movidius&trade; VPUs
+- Supporting heterogeneous execution across an Intel&reg; CPU, Intel&reg; Integrated Graphics, Intel&reg; Neural Compute Stick 2 and Intel&reg; Vision Accelerator Design with Intel&reg; Movidius&trade; VPUs

-- Speeds time-to-market via an easy-to-use library of computer vision functions and pre-optimized kernels

-- Includes optimized calls for computer vision standards, including OpenCV* and OpenCL&trade;
+- Speeding time-to-market via an easy-to-use library of computer vision functions and pre-optimized kernels.
+OpenVino also includes optimized calls for computer vision standards, including OpenCV* and OpenCL&trade.

-<strong>3rd Gen Intel</strong><sup>&reg;</sup><strong> Xeon</strong><sup>&reg;</sup><strong> Scalable processors</strong> deliver industry-leading, workload-optimized platforms with built-in AI acceleration, providing a seamless performance foundation to help speed data&rsquo;s transformative impact, from the multi-cloud to the intelligent edge and back.
+3rd Generation Intel<sup>&reg;</sup> Xeon<sup>&reg;</sup> Scalable processors deliver industry-leading, workload-optimized platforms with built-in AI acceleration, providing a seamless performance foundation to help speed the transformative impact of data, from the multi-cloud to the intelligent edge and back.

 ### <a id="_Toc79259920"></a>OpenVINO&trade; Toolkit Workflow<a id="inpage-nav-undefined-undefined"></a>